hgb-bin-proteomics/pyXLMS/CONTRIBUTING.md

 - pyXLMS is built using a functional approach rather than an object-oriented one for two reasons:
   - Performance is usually better
   - All data remains easy to serialize
-  Preferably your code follows this style.
+- Preferably your code follows this functional-oriented style.
 - Code needs to be type-hinted and type-checked.
   - Type-checking is done with `pyright`.
   - `ignore` flags may be used when there is a clear issue with the type checker.